Star*Reach Classics (1984) #1-6 edited by Mike Friedrich

 Star*Reach (the comic book) started off as a black-and-white publication, and gradually got a larger colour section, I think.
-Se many of the stories in this collection has artwork that was obviously intended for black-and-white publication, and the colourist here has to find was to add colour without muddying things up too much.
+So many of the stories in this collection has artwork that was obviously intended for black-and-white publication, and the colourist here has to find a way to add colour without muddying things up too much.

 Jim Starlin needs the acid!

-Yes, there’s a lot of very “cosmic” story here.
+Yes, there’s a lot of very “cosmic” storytelling here.

 Like Dave Sim’s “Cosmix”.

 There’s not much overtly political work here, which is a bit odd for work originally done in the mid-70s, but there’s the occasional nod towards “women’s lib”.
 That is, we get female characters that the male characters respond to with “bah! a woman can’t be a soldier/pilot/sorceror/secret agent” and then it turns out that they can.
 Unless I miscounted, I think there was about four stories with that theme, which would bring us to about 30%…